hiwonjoon/ICML2019-TREX/README.md

 This repository contains a code used to conduct experiments reported in the paper.

-If you find this repository is useful in your research, please consider to cite the paper:
+If you find this repository is useful in your research, please cite the paper:
 ```
 @InProceedings{pmlr-v97-brown19a,
   title = {Extrapolating Beyond Suboptimal Demonstrations via Inverse Reinforcement Learning from Observations},